HARDBALL EQUIPMENT GUIDE

 Shoes

-In the first few years of hard ball, you’ll mainly play on artificial or turf wickets, so cricket shoes are not essential until you start playing on grass when you’ll be after shoes with spikes for extra grip.
-You might still want to wear cricket shoes when playing on artificial wickets for the extra protection they give to your toes!
-If you do plan on buying cricket shoes, remember you don't need spikes unless you are playing on a grass wicket.
+In the early years of hard ball, you'll mainly play on artificial or turf wickets, so cricket shoes are not essential until you start playing on grass.
+However, you might still want to wear cricket shoes on artificial wickets for extra toe protection.
+Remember, you don't need spikes unless you're playing on grass.

 Shop our recommended starter cricket shoes